Position Available: Public Health Fellow

 Knowledge, Skills, and Abilities:

-• Ability to work well with a variety of people (including agency staff) and provide a role model for clientele; interest in helping others.
+• Ability to work well with a variety of people and willingness to work with diverse audiences.

 • Ability to work flexible hours as necessary (including some evenings and weekends).

-Minimum Degree of Experience: Associate degree or equivalent preferred.
-High School Diploma/GED and one year transferrable program/functional experience can substitute for associate degree.
+Minimum Degree of Experience: Bachelor’s degree or equivalent.
+Associate degree with 2 years transferrable program/functional experience may substitute.
 Must be able to meet travel requirements of this position.
-Mileage will be reimbursed for business use.

 Benefits: Salary plus excellent benefits including vacation, sick, and personal time, paid holidays, and optional NYS health insurance (including dental insurance), NYS retirement, and other voluntary benefits.

-Apply at: https://bit.ly/npeoc24 Please upload cover letter, resume, and three work references with application.
-Review of applications will begin April 8, 2024, until a suitable candidate is hired.
+Apply at: All applicants must submit a cover letter, resume and three work references through Workday – https://bit.ly/WDPC24 Applications will not be considered any other way.
+Review of applications will begin May 20, 2024, until a suitable candidate is hired.

 Print Friendly, PDF & Email